 For small areas, use an exterior wood filler which can then be sanded flush prior to painting.

 Step 2, 8.30am: Prepare the wood by using a stiff brush to get rid of any dirt or cobwebs and flaking paint.
-If the surface is covered in algae, dip the brush in diluted general-purpose cleaner and scrub it clean before rinsing off.
+If the surface is covered in algae, dip the brush in diluted outdoor cleaner and scrub it clean before rinsing off.

 Allow the surface to dry completely.
 Grab some breakfast and a cuppa while you wait!